 Every profession has its fair share of mind-numbing jargon.
 Whether it’s marketing/business development managing to turn the word “expert” into a three-letter acronym (SME, in case you were wondering), or legalese squeezing the phrase “inflicted serious bodily harm” out of “injured,” everybody loves to finesse the english language to create their own form of career-specific inside-baseball.

 Grant writers often take the opposite direction, however: instead of inventing their own terminology, they get incredible mileage out of some pretty common words.
-The legend goes that the Eskimos have three-hundred different words for snow (false btw).
+The legend goes that the Inuit have three-hundred different words for snow (false btw).
 Well, grant writers have certainly found three-hundred different uses for the word “community,” “impact,” And “solutions.”

 It’s hard to blame them for this overuse; in order to secure funding, they have to write page after page of copy explaining how they plan to solve a specific problem.
 And if we’re being honest, even the largest highest-reach organizations could probably explain their mission and implementation strategy in a couple of pages.
 What’s left after that is hours and hours deciding whether it’s better to use “programs” instead of “initiatives” and vice versa.

 Given our experience writing and evaluating grants, we decided to create a list of the most used words in grant applications with a brief explainer included: